-- Proposal No. 1: To elect the eight nominees named herein to serve on our Board of Directors until the 2025 Annual Meeting of Stockholders; - Proposal No. 2: To ratify the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - Proposal No. 3: To cast an advisory (non-binding) vote to approve the compensation of our named executive officers; and - Proposal No. 4: To approve our Fifth Amended and Restated 2013 Incentive Compensation Plan.
+- Proposal No. 1: To elect the eight nominees named herein to serve on our Board of Directors until the 2026 Annual Meeting of Stockholders; - Proposal No. 2: To ratify the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - Proposal No. 3: To cast an advisory (non-binding) vote to approve the compensation of our named executive officers; - Proposal No. 4: To cast an advisory (non-binding) vote to set the frequency of future advisory (non-binding) votes to approve the compensation of our named executive officers; - Proposal No. 5: To approve our Amended and Restated 2021 Employee Stock Purchase Plan ("ESPP"); and - Proposal No. 6: To approve our Sixth Amended and Restated 2013 Incentive Compensation Plan.